alan-turing-institute/open-research-community-management/CODE_OF_CONDUCT.md

 behaviour was inappropriate.
 1. an apology to the person harmed or the team/community as a whole - this will be done via the person handling the report.
 1. an action plan for the reportee to improve their awareness and correct future behaviours.
-1. reportee will have no unsolicited interaction with the reporter
+1. reportee will have no interaction with the reporter (reporter name will be kept anonymous)
-1. reportee will have no unsolicited interaction with reporter (in rare cases, when reporter is not anonymous) and those enforcing the Code of Conduct.
+1. reportee will have no unsolicited interaction with the reporter (in rare cases, when the reporter is not anonymous) and those enforcing the Code of Conduct.
 This includes avoiding interactions in community spaces as well as external channels like social media.
 1. not publishing the content (code, documents, media or other materials) that violated the Code of Conduct, until necessary changes have been made and agreed upon by the person handling the report.
 1. An imposed suspension, such as asking reportee to “take a week or month off” from the GitHub repo or team activity.
 1. recommended training activity relevant to correcting the behaviour or building awareness/understanding required to right the wrongs.